Automatic language translation

-The district court recognises the important role that media organisations and their accredited representatives perform on behalf of the community in facilitating open justice.
+The District Court recognises the important role media organisations and their accredited representatives perform on behalf of the community in facilitating open justice.
 It is committed to assisting media organisations to ensure fair and accurate reporting of proceedings before the court.

-For all other media enquiries, please contact the District Court's Media Co-ordinator.
-Please note that media enquiries are not to be directed to the chambers of judicial officers.
+For all media enquiries, please contact the District Court's Media Unit.
+Please note media enquiries are not to be directed to the chambers of judicial officers.

 For media enquiries relating to other jurisdictions, please contact: